Project News

 Global financiers have pledged grants to be used on road expansion projects.

-“We have already spent Sh110 billion to fix and maintain roads categorised as Class A, B and C,” Mr Bett said adding that the government had earmarked to complete the major roads rehabilitation works by December.
+“We have already spent Sh110 billion to fix and maintain roads categorised as Class A, B, and C,” Mr Bett said adding that the government had earmarked to complete the major roads rehabilitation works by December.

-Earlier this year, Kenya received a Sh29 billion loan from Japan, through the Japanese International Cooperation Agency (JICA), to fund the construction of a 26 km bypass that will connect the island of Mombasa to South Coast.
+Earlier this year, Kenya received a Sh29 billion loan from Japan, through the Japanese International Cooperation Agency (JICA), to fund the construction of a 26 km bypass that will connect the island of Mombasa to the South Coast.

 The road also known as Dongo Kundu Bypass is aimed at de-congesting Mombasa by providing an alternative to the Likoni ferry by linking the mainland with the south coast.
 It is the second largest project after the LAPSSET Corridor.